kovidgoyal/kitty/docs/glossary.rst

 .. envvar:: TERMINFO

    Path to a directory containing the kitty terminfo database.
+Or the terminfo database itself encoded in base64.
+See :opt:`terminfo_type`.

 .. envvar:: KITTY_INSTALLATION_DIR